GPT-2 – Language Models are Unsupervised Multitask Learners

 Output 5: Hello, I'm a language model, I'm gonna tell you about what type of language you're using.
 We all know a language like this,

-Text generation with automodellink image 38
+Text Generation with Automodellink image 38

 But if we want to use Automodel, we can do the following